munificent/game-programming-patterns/book/bytecode.markdown

 One of our initial goals was to have a *higher*-level way to author behavior, but we've gone and created something *lower*-level than C++.
 It has the runtime performance and safety we want, but absolutely none of the designer-friendly usability.

 To fill that gap, we need some tooling.
-We need a program that let's users define the high level behavior of a spell and then takes that and generates the apppropriate low-level stack machine bytecode.
+We need a program that lets users define the high-level behavior of a spell and then takes that and generates the apppropriate low-level stack machine bytecode.
 In other words, a compiler.

 I know, that probably sounds like even more work than making the VM.
-Many programmers were dragged through a compilers class in college and took away from it nothing but PTSD at the sight of a <span name="dragon">book</span> with a dragon on the cover or the words "[lex](http://en.wikipedia.org/wiki/Lex_(software))" and "[yacc](http://en.wikipedia.org/wiki/Yacc)".
+Many programmers were dragged through a compilers class in college and took away from it nothing but PTSD triggered by the sight of a <span name="dragon">book</span> with a dragon on the cover or the words "[lex](http://en.wikipedia.org/wiki/Lex_(software))" and "[yacc](http://en.wikipedia.org/wiki/Yacc)".

 <aside name="dragon">